Assessing the Health and Possible Harm from

 Reef areas to the north and south of the buried area serve as controlled variables for comparison being that they have been unaffected by the dredging and have remained in a natural condition.
 Due to the area's depth, SCUBA surveys are restricted, and the ROV was used to record video surveys of these areas which allow for observance of fish communities that are associated with various benthic habitats in the mesophotic zone.

-Data collected in this study can be used in the future to implement more informed dredging procedures in order to minimize the destruction on surrounding reefs and protect the overall health of local marine ecosystems.
+Long term, data collected in this study can be used in the future to implement more informed dredging procedures in order to minimize the destruction on surrounding reefs and protect the overall health of local marine ecosystems.

 The goal of this expedition is to use the video footage from the ROV deployment to compare fish assemblages and observe fish communities in a relatively unknown and unexplored deep-water habitat.